vastdevblog/octopress/source/_posts/2012-02-12-rotating-to-show-different-ios-views.markdown

 }
 ```

-One final wrinkle is that we don't want a back button appearing at the top of the landscape view pointing back to the protrait view.
+One final wrinkle is that we don't want a back button appearing at the top of the landscape view pointing back to the portrait view.
 To prevent this the Shows Navigation Bar property for the Navigation Controller must be unchecked.
 However, we do want a back button to go from view B back to view A so in the viewWillAppear: method of the B view controller the navigation bar is unhidden.
 If you want APortrait and ALandscape views can have title bars added to them so their appearance is as it would be if Shows Navigation Bar was checked.

 ``` objective-c Showing the navigation bar
 - (void)viewWillAppear:(BOOL)animated